Sweet & Savory Pineapple Baked Beans

-Pineapple baked beans add lots of flavor to any meal.
+These sweet and smoky pineapple baked beans add lots of flavor to any meal.
 They have a delightful blend of sweet and savory, sure to make your taste buds very happy!
+If you’re looking for something special to add to any get-together with friends and family, this baked beans dish is perfect!

 Easy Baked Beans Recipe